 "Ketosis is something that Type 1 Diabetics can benefit from by maintaining stable blood sugar levels, to avoid diabetic complications, whereas ketoacidosis is a completely different entity altogether, and can be life-threatening to the Type 1 Diabetic."

 Ketosis is a perfectly normal response to carbohydrate restriction but, Ketoacidosis is a pathological condition caused by insulin deficiency.
 Common to both ketosis and ketoacidosis is low insulin; however, in ketoacidosis, blood glucose levels are very high, and insulin is critically low.
 Ketone levels are elevated in both states, although are 10-20x higher in ketoacidosis.
 Nutritional ketosis and diabetic ketoacidosis should not be confused with one another.
-A ketogenic diet doesn't cause ketoacidosis and diabetics (types 1 and 2) will both do well on a ketogenic diet.
+A ketogenic diet doesn't cause ketoacidosis and those with diabetes (types 1 and 2) will do well on a ketogenic diet.

 First step, turf your bread and eat a breakfast full of healthy fats.
 And don't forget, Tic Tacs contain sugar, so chew some parsley instead!